Join us for an adventure in flavor!

 To marinate the chicken

 • Chicken – Traditionally whole cut up chicken goes in asado.
-We are using bone in chicken thighs with the skin removed.
+I am using bone in chicken thighs with the skin removed.
 Any dark meat results in more flavorful and tender stew.

 • Lemon juice – Filipino chefs commonly use calamansi juice instead.
 It is a citrus fruit similar to lemon.